 Outwith the areas defined by Taylor, bod seems scarce in southern Scotland and absent from England (except Cwl, see Padel 2013b p.
-16), though the picture is complicated by its possible replacement by the Germanic or Goidelic cognates, or by the related Old English word $b\bar{o}\delta l$, botl (Northumbrian forms: the vowel-length is variable), itself associated with a relatively early period of Anglian settlement (see SPN2 pp. 100-1 with map 2, and VEPN1 pp. 135-7), or with Gaelic bad 'a spot, a clump' (see below), or even with Gaelic baile (see Taylor 1997, pp. 6-7).
+16, and note Blindbothel Cmb below); however, the picture is complicated by its possible replacement by the Germanic or Goidelic cognates, or by the related Old English word $b\bar{o}\delta l$, botl (Northumbrian forms: the vowel-length is variable), itself associated with a relatively early period of Anglian settlement (see SPN2 pp. 100-1 with map 2, and VEPN1 pp. 135-7), or with Gaelic bad 'a spot, a clump' (see below), or even with Gaelic baile (see Taylor 1997, pp. 6-7).